 - Focus on the task and not the outcome.

 - Take control and get in touch with your senses.

 - Flash back to your past successes and ignite your confidence.

-- Learn to slow down.
-Quick thinking doesn’t necessarily mean effective thinking.
+- Learn to slow down when it matters the most.
+Quick thinking isn’t always effective.
 We understand that in high pressure, we need to act fast.
-However, we should consider when it is time to slow down and indulge ourselves with analytic thinking.
+However, we should consider when it is time to slow down and analyze the situation.

 Move your mind away from stress & use pressure to fuel your drive.

-Doing the best you can under pressure is key.
+Doing the best you can under pressure is critical.
 However, remember that the results might not always be in your favor.
-In fact, you will experience failure one way or another.
+You will experience failure one way or another.
 If you survive the difficulties of pressure and learn how to fend off stress, that experience would be priceless!

 “You never lose, you either win or learn” – Nelson Mandela